lsst-sitcom/sitcomtn-025/index.rst

 .. sectnum::

-..
-TODO: Delete the note below before merging new content to the main branch.

 .. _charge: https://sitcomtn-013.lsst.io/
 .. _DMTN-126: https://DMTN-126.lsst.io/
 .. _RSP: https://nb.lsst.io/

 .. note::

-   **This technote is not yet published.**

    The First-Look Analysis and Feedback Functionality Breakout Group `charge`_ details questions regarding how the Rubin Project will perform on-the-fly analysis and display of both local data reduction artifacts and camera images.
 This document details the answers to the charge questions and other findings.